1948 United States presidential election: Results

+Of the 3,096 counties/independent cities making returns, Truman won the most popular votes in 1,639 (52.94%) while Dewey carried 1,190 (38.44%).
+Thurmond prevailed in 265 counties (8.56%) while two counties (0.06%) in South Dakota split evenly between Truman and Dewey.

 Truman's net vote totals in the twelve largest cities, which was around 1,481,000, had decreased by 750,000 from Roosevelt's results in the 1944 election, which was around 2,230,000.
+If all of the votes Wallace received had gone to Truman, then only the states of Maryland, Michigan, and New York would have flipped.

 Journalist Samuel Lubell found in his post-1948 survey of voters that Truman, not Dewey, seemed the safer, more conservative candidate to the "new middle class" that had developed over the previous 20 years.
 He wrote that "to an appreciable part of the electorate, the Democrats had replaced the Republicans as the party of prosperity" during and after the war.
 Lubell quoted a man who, when asked why he did not vote Republican after moving to the suburbs, answered "I own a nice home, have a new car and am much better off than my parents were.
 I've been a Democrat all my life.
 Why should I change?"
 Dewey's promise of a "great house cleaning" in Washington worried an Iowa minister who wanted to retain farm subsidies for parishioners; worried about the consequences of another depression, he voted Democratic for the first time in his church's history.
 Truman received a record number of Catholic votes, exceeding even the Catholic support of Al Smith in 1928, in part because Wallace drew leftists away from the Democrats.

 Another reason for Dewey's surprise defeat was his complacent, distant approach to the campaign, and his failure to respond to Truman's attacks.
 Journalist Jules Abels wrote that "the election was not thrown away by indifference or lack of effort.
-Preparation and more preparation had always been the distinguishing characteristic of Dewey and his team throughout his career ...The truth is that Dewey's campaign was the result not of careless, but too careful and painstaking, calculation.
+Preparation and more preparation had always been the distinguishing characteristic of Dewey and his team throughout his career ...
+The truth is that Dewey's campaign was the result not of careless, but too careful and painstaking, calculation.
 The Dewey campaign was frozen into inertia not because it had been underthought, but because it had been overthought."